vswanlund/vswanlund.github.io/tag-mobile-sdks/android/profile.md

    paymentMethodDetails.setValidFromDate(new YearMonth(2010, 1));
    paymentMethodDetails.setExpiryDate(new YearMonth(2020, 1));</pre>

-2. Validate the address details
+2. Validate the payment method details

 	Use <code>PaymentMethodDetailsValidator</code> to verify that all payment method details have been entered correctly.
 	This validator uses property validators to validate each property of <code>PaymentMethodDetails</code>: